Kim Nam-joo (singer): 2011–present: Apink

+On April 28, 2023, IST Entertainment announced that Kim did not renew her contract with the company but will still be part of the group.
+On the same day, Kim signed an exclusive contract with Choi Creative Lab.

 2015–present: Solo activities

 In September 2015, she was cast in Naver TV's 8-episode web series Investigator Alice, where she portrayed detective Chun Yeon-joo.
 She reprised her role in its second season, in 2016.

 In March 2015, Kim joined MBC's Tutoring Across Generations in place of Lee Tae-im, but the show got cancelled on April 2 after episode 21 due to falling ratings.
 Kim with fellow member Yoon Bo-mi appeared on Sugar Man as PINK BnN on October 20, 2015.
 In 2016, Kim and Apink co-member Yoon Bo-mi became the new MCs of Shikshin Road 2.
 In the December 27 broadcast of King of Mask Singer, it was revealed that Kim was behind the mask "Good Daughter Shim Cheong".

-Between 2017 and 2018, Kim played the role of detective Oh Jin-Kyung in Naver TV's Bad Boy Detectives, once again collaborating with the team behind Investigator Alice.
+Between 2017 and 2018, Kim played the role of detective Oh Jin-kyung in Naver TV's Bad Boy Detectives, once again collaborating with the team behind Investigator Alice.

 In October 2017, Kim was cast in the lead role of Juliet Capulet in Sungkyunkwan University's production of Romeo and Juliet.

 On September 7, 2020, Kim made her solo debut with her first single album Bird.